 Yet, as the night falls, we would go about our usual routine as the alluring party scene had become a vortex that was nearly impossible to get out of.

 Soon enough, that feeling of emptiness became a palpable ton of bricks that weighed us down and it became impossible for us to continue to shrug the feeling off.

 We kept desperately yearning for something more…something more substantial.
-It was then we finally accepted that we really had to do something as it became clear to us that it wasn’t going away until we do.
+And it was then we finally accepted that we really had to do something.
+It became clear to us that it wasn’t going away until we do.

-My salvation came unexpectedly, as if the Universe had heard my plead for help and decided to cut me a break…
+My salvation came unexpectedly, as if the Universe had heard my plea for help and decided to cut me a break…

-A friend whom I just met at the time who is now one of my very best friends, asked if I would be willing to help out in starting up a chapter of a non-profit organization and give back to the community we’re living in.
+A friend whom I just met at the time (who since has become one of my very best friends), asked if I would be willing to help out in starting up a chapter of a non-profit organization and give back to the community we’re living in.

 I said “yes!” in a heartbeat.
 As I had done a number of volunteer work back in school and thoroughly enjoyed it, I jumped at the opportunity to get back to giving back every chance I get.

 This unexpected opportunity turned out to be one of the best things that ever happened in my life.